Committees & Groups

 Community & Hospitality Committee

-The mission of the Community and Hospitality Committee is to attract, welcome and integrate visitors to FPS, help interested returning visitors find ways to be involved and engaged at FPS, help newcomers determine whether they wish to join as members, and to help all members and friends remain engaged with our congregation’s ministry in ways that “feed their spirits.”
+The Community and Hospitality Committee (CHC) welcomes and helps interested returning visitors find ways to be involved and engaged with the FPS community, helps newcomers determine whether they wish to join as members, and helps all members and friends remain engaged with our congregation’s ministry in ways that feed their spirits.

 Pastoral Associates Group

-Meetings: Monthly.
-Presently, the Pastoral Associates meet on a Tuesday night, usually at First Parish.
+Meeting Structure: monthly.
+Presently the Pastoral Associates Group meets on a Tuesday afternoon, usually at First Parish.

 Participation in PAG: Pastoral Associates serve at the invitation of the minister.